realworldocaml/book/en/variants.md

 </note>

-Let's consider how we might turn our code into a proper library with an implementation in an `ml` file and an implementation in a separate `mli`, as we saw in [xref](#files-modules-and-programs).
+Let's consider how we might turn our code into a proper library with an implementation in an `ml` file and an interface in a separate `mli`, as we saw in [xref](#files-modules-and-programs).
 Let's start with the `mli`.